-In the test, the rustling of leaves proves to be a no-frills, but nevertheless top-class dice game from the roll-and-write genre.
-Paolo Mori's idea, which was published in Germany by Kosmos Verlag, is not only convincing in terms of play, but also optically and thematically: for players it goes through the four seasons.
+In the test, Leaves Rushing proves to be a straightforward, yet high-quality dice game from the roll-and-write genre.
+Paolo Mori's idea, which is popular in this country, is not just convincing in terms of play Kosmos Published by the publisher, but also visually and thematically: players go through the four seasons.

 Roll-and-write games have now established themselves as a genre in the parlor game segment.
 Authors and publishers regularly publish new games or continue existing series.
 In 2020 the publisher Kosmos launched the dice game Blätterrauschen, the idea of which was developed by game designer Paolo Mori (Ethnos or Dogs of War, among others).